snowclipsed/snowclipsed.github.io/portfolio/posts/rubiks-cube-1.md

 Science-fiction AIs such as TARS, Cortana or the Terminator all exhibit a quality that today’s systems still lack, which is the capacity to pursue far-off goals on their own.
 We do have “agents”, but once the chain of actions stretches beyond a certain number of turns their performance collapses, and there's no easy way of training these models.
 These _long-horizon tasks_ are exactly what I care about - how can we teach a language model to carry out long-horizon tasks without paying an astronomical training bill?

 This is exactly we will try to explore in this blog-series.
-In part I of this series, we will focus on using reinforcement learning methods head-on and analyse our results.
+In part I of this series, we will focus on using reinforcement learning methods head-on and pick the most straightforward approach, and march with it (despite many warnings) to see what happens.
 In part II, we will use our learnings to make something better.

 But first.. we need a proxy task to experiment on.